-In this title, unless the context otherwise requires: (1) "Retailer" except as expressly defined by RCW 66.28.285(5) with respect to its use in RCW 6.28280 through 66.28.315, means the holder of a license or permit issued by the board authorizing sale of liquor to consumers for consumption on and/or off the premises.
+(37) "Retailer," except as qualified expressly or by context, means any licensee authorized to sell liquor to consumers, including for consumption off the licensed premises and/or for consumption on the licensed premises.
 With respect to retailer licenses, "on-sale" refers to the license privilege of selling for consumption upon the licensed premises.